 Makita Heat Gun Cons

-- Price slightly high, but this is marked for tradesmen.
+- The price is slightly high, but this is marked for tradesmen.

 - 1-year limited warranty